 How hot are poblano peppers?

-Poblano peppers are between warm and hot.
+Poblano peppers are somewhere between warm and hot.
 To give a good idea about the heat ratio, a poblano pepper registers at 1,000 to 2,000 on the Skoville heat scale.
-A jalapeno pepper usually registers around 7,000.
+A jalapeño pepper usually registers around 7,000.
 One of the hottest peppers, the Ghost pepper, registers at 1,041,427.

 Absolutely.
 White cheddar cheese is already on the sharp side, but if you enjoy sharp cheese, you can always opt for it—it will go great in this soup.
 Additionally, if you like a milder cheese, you can substitute with a mild white cheddar.
 Yellow cheddar will combine with the green poblano to create an unpleasant brown color, but it will still taste great.

 This soup is best fresh.
-If you are thinking of making it in advance, it would be best if you roasted the peppers in advance and pureed them with the sautéed a garlic, cumin and onion.
+If you are thinking of making it in advance, it would be best to roast the peppers in advance and puree them with the sautéed garlic, cumin, and onion.
 You can refrigerate this mixture for up to two days.
-That will take the most complicated steps out of the making of the soup, which will mean simply combining the ingredients on the day you wish to make it.
+That alone will significantly reduce prep time when making this soup.

 If you like this soup, check out some of our other delicious soup recipes: